-Downtown Vancouver and Gastown have shops offering high fashion, jewellery, shoes and home wares.
-The Sinclair Centre has upmarket fashion and art shops.
-Royal Centre is made up of a variety of underground shops, and the Pacific Centre is home to the famous Holt Renfrew shop.
-Nearby Water Street is home to art galleries, antique shops and native art stores, as well as souvenirs in the many speciality shops.
+Downtown Vancouver and Gastown have shops offering high fashion, jewellery, shoes, and homewares, while the Sinclair Centre has upmarket fashion and art shops.
+Royal Centre is made up of a variety of underground stores and the Pacific Centre is home to the famous Holt Renfrew shop.
+Nearby Water Street is home to art galleries, antique shops, and native art stores, as well as souvenirs in the many speciality shops.

 Note that a Goods and Services Tax is levied on most things, but Canada no longer offers a refund scheme.